learnk8s/learnk8s.io/src/yaml-validation/content.md

 The above Rego file specifies a `deny` block which evaluates to a violation when true.

-If we have more than one `deny` block, conftest checks them independently and the overall result is a violation if any of the blocks results in a violation.
+If we have more than one `deny` block, conftest checks them independently, and the overall result is a violation of any of the blocks results in a breach.

-Other than the default output format, conftest supports JSON, TAP, and a table format via the `--output` flag, which is great if you wish to integrate the reports with your existing Continuous Integration pipeline.
+Other than the default output format, conftest supports JSON, TAP, and a table format via the `--output` flag, which is excellent if you wish to integrate the reports with your existing Continuous Integration pipeline.

 To help debug policies, conftest has a convenient `--trace` flag which prints a trace of how conftest is parsing the specified policy files.

-conftest policies can be published and shared as artifacts in OCI (Open Container Initiative) registries.
+Conftest policies can be published and shared as artefacts in OCI (Open Container Initiative) registries.

-The commands, `push` and `pull` allow publishing an artifact and pulling an existing artifact to and from a remote registry, respectively.
+The commands, `push` and `pull` allow publishing an artefact and pulling an existing artefact from a remote registry.

 Let's see a demo of publishing the above policy to a local docker registry using `conftest push`.